programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-07.png" alt="The Mont Beuvray base terrain polished in Atlas with rocky biomes in the northern mountainous area, flattened fields.
 Waterways have been connected to be accessible in-game." caption="Figure 7.
 Mont Beuvray base terrain polished in Atlas" %}

-6\.
-Add flora and fauna.
+## 6. Add Flora and Fauna to Terrain

 Now that you have your terrain's core features in place, it is time for you to add flora and fauna.
 Your objective should not be to effect a pebble-for-pebble and bird-for-bird depiction of the real-world equivalent but, rather, to capture its overall character and, more importantly, special features that matter for the historical scenario.